On the distribution of the Cantor-integers: Introduction

-The density property of the sequence $\{b_n\}_{n\geq 1}$ defined in (\ref{bn}) has been discussed by Gawron and Ulas \cite{Gawron16} for the case $p=4, A=\{0,2\}$, and then by Cao and Li \cite{Cao} for the case $p\geq 3, A=\{d\in\{0,1,\cdots,p-1\}:~ d \text{ is even}\}$.
-Moreover, Cao and Li \cite{Cao} established an interesting result about the self-similar measure.
-We will generalize their results and investigate the distribution of the sequence $\{b_n\}_{n\geq 1}$ further, parallel to \cite{Brillhart83}, and get some similar results about the Cantor integers.
+The denseness of the sequence $\{b_n\}_{n\geq 1}$ defined in (\ref{bn}) has been discussed by Gawron and Ulas \cite{Gawron16} for the case $p=4, A=\{0,2\}$, and then by Cao and Li \cite{Cao} for the case $p\geq 3, A=\{d:~~ d\in\{0,1,\ldots,p-1\},~ d \text{ is even}\}$.
+Moreover, Cao and Li \cite{Cao} established a connection between the Cantor integers and the self-similar measure.
+We will generalize their results and further investigate the distribution of the sequence $\{b_n\}_{n\geq 1}$, parallel to \cite{Brillhart83}, and get some similar results about the Cantor integers.
+Moreover, we will consider whether or not the sequence $\{b_n\}_{n\geq 1}$ would be uniformly distributed modulo 1.